 As a result of these community workshops over 40 wayfinding items in and around the Green Loop have been installed.
 A sensitive use of colour which is consistent with the town’s heathland surroundings has been adopted, whilst ensuring the designs are consistent, yet bespoke to Whitehill & Bordon help create a sense of discovery, reward, rest and play.
 These items are also being built by local suppliers.
 The items include:

 - 3x stacker blocks.

 For more information on summary of material used, colour palette, location and images of the wayfinding project please read here.

-The second stage will be creating a sense of discovery, reward, rest and play called “Diamond Moments”, this is something that local children within the school’s engagement said they wanted.
+The next stage was to use points of interest to create a sense of discovery, reward, rest and play called “Diamond Moments”, this is something that local children within the school’s engagement said they wanted.

 Want to know more?

 We have gathered a selection of frequently asked questions on the Green Loop and Wayfinding project for your information.
 Please take a look here.

 Please do not hesitate to contact us via: